mkgold/project-lab/sections/01-ideas.md

 [<<< Previous](../README.md) | [Next >>>](02-audience.md)

-# Begin by Thinking About the End
+# Minimum Viable Product (MVP)

-## What does "done" look like?
+## What would an MVP look like?

-Most digital projects come to an end at some point, in one way or another.
-We either simply stop working on them, or we forget about them, or we move on to something else.
-Few digital projects have an end "form" in the way that we think of a monograph.
-We rarely think of digital scholarship in its "done" form, but sooner or later even if they're not "finished"—so to speak—at some point, these projects end.

-Done can take many different shapes:

-* it can morph into something new;
-* it can be retired;
-* it can be archived in a repository;
-* it can be saved on some form of storage media;
-* it can run out of funding;
-* and sometimes **you** are done with it!

-So it's helpful to think about what you want "done" to look like before you begin, because then you always have a sense of what will make a satisfactory ending to the work you're about to embark on.
+For any digital project, there are parts of it that are absolutely necessary, and other parts that would be nice to have.
+Thinking about your overall project, could you divide it up into phases, where Phase 1 contains the minimum functionality that would have to be included, and other aspects of the project could be part of a Phase 2 that is completed at a later date?

 ## Activity

-* Imagine what your project is like when it's over.
-Imagine what it means to you to set it down and walk away.
-What will you do with it?
-How will you know if it succeded?
-Who was the last person to care about it?
-Why?
+* Think about the overall scope off our project.
+Divide it into two phases.
+What aspects of your ideas could potentially be postponded to a Phase 2 if needed?

-* Now, Describe your 2-3 sentences to a non-expert audience the purpose of your project.
+* Now, Describe your project in 2-3 sentences to a non-expert audience the purpose of your project.

  * Does it solve a problem?
  * Meet an institutional need?